CodeByHashir/30-Days-Of-ML/README.md

 ## Course Overview

 This intensive 30-day program is designed for engineers who want to master modern Machine Learning without getting bogged down in outdated concepts.
-We focus on **practical application**, **industry best practices**, and **cutting-edge tools** that are actually used in production today.
+We focus on **practical application**, **industry best practices**, and **cutting-edge tools** that are actually used in production today..

 ### What Makes This Course Different